Computational approaches to narrative (Schedule)

 Sketch #4 assigned

 Due at the beginning of session 09.
 Pick a location or scene from an existing story (say, any variant of Cinderella) and “implement” it in Inform 7 by e.g. creating rooms with descriptions, objects to populate the rooms, and/or characters to talk to.
+The emphasis of this assignment is on building the storyworld, rather than creating a compelling interactive experience.
 Bonus: Implement a custom command/action in your story.
 Bonus 2: Make it possible to “win” your game (by, e.g., solving a puzzle, gaining a certain number of points, etc.).

 Session 09: Grammar-based text generation